 In the past, I have reviewed two programs that simplify once a month cooking and weekly meal planning.
 My ultimate goal is to have a consistently lower grocery bill, as well as a way to minimize my time and effort in the kitchen.
 I am sure your goals are the same.

-Both once a month cooking (a.k.a freezer cooking) and weekly meal planning are huge money savers and time savers.
+Both once a month cooking (a.k.a freezer cooking) and weekly meal planning are huge money savers and time savers, also using my recommended vacuum sealers you can save money and keep your food and meals fresh.
 However, it can be tricky to decide which one is best for your budget and your family.
 So here is my take of each once to help you sort out the pros and cons for yourself.

 Once a Month Cooking

 While I have used the Onceamonthmeals.com plan, I have also done freezer cooking on my own plan.
 If I am making a lot of recipes that I know by heart, then the shopping and food prep go very quickly.
 I can probably whip up 20-30 dinners in five hours.
 My grocery budget for the dinners ranges from $200-300, which is not too bad, but still high for feeding two adults (the toddler barley eats anything I cook).

 I love doing freezer meals because I feel like I get the rest of the night off from cooking.
 What I don’t like about cooking once a month is that I spend so much at the grocery store in one trip and most of those ingredients go towards the meals.
 I then feel like I spend another $140-200 by the end of the month to keep our fridge stocked with breakfast and lunch items (and dare I say snacks for the toddler).
 So I love that it saves me a lot of time and energy, but my grocery bill always ends up being off the wall by the end of the month.